 The allergens are so stable that cooking doesn’t help; as a result, Portnoy recommends that people with mite allergies keep their flour in sealed plastic containers – and that people who experience allergic reactions to grain flour, but test negative for allergy to the grain, should also be tested for allergy to mites.

 There’s also an intriguing shellfish link: tropomyosin, one of the major allergenic proteins in dust mites, is also present in shrimp, lobster and crab.
-A few studies suggest an allergy to dust mites may make certain individuals more susceptible to reacting to a crustacean dinner.
+A few studies suggest an allergy to dust mites may make some individuals more susceptible to reacting to a crustacean dinner.
 But the connection is unclear, and the new guide- lines don’t recommend avoiding shellfish simply because of a dust mite allergy.
-Allergists point out that dust mite allergy is far more common than shellfish allergy, so one does not necessarily lead to the other.
+Allergists point out that dust mite allergy is far more common than shellfish allergy, so one does not necessarily lead to the other,

 Next: How to Get Rid of Them